ChocoShell/twitch-chat-log-analyzer/README.md

 1. Fetch rechat logs using this answer [Get Chat Replay Transcript](https://discuss.dev.twitch.tv/t/getting-chat-replay-transcript/5295/2)
     - Chat replays may not work so try this first honestly.

-### Save data in csv form for datasets instead of json.
+### Save data in csv form for datasets

 1. Create resources/models for comments
 2. Save `Comment` model rows as csv for ease of use with pandas dataframes
 3. Save Date as well as VOD id
+4. Convert json to csv

 ### Analyzing Data